Inference of Binary Regime Models with Jump Discontinuities: Empirical study

-For each index, we compute the value of $\alpha_r$ as in the subsection \ref{tetspres} for $r=1,2,3,4$ by simulating \eqref{dissolsbsm}.
+For each index, we compute the value of $\alpha_r$ as in the Subsection \ref{tetspres} for $r=1,2,3,4$ by simulating \eqref{dissolsbsm}.
 The results are presented in Table \ref{Table3}.

-\noi The values of $\alpha$ show that for none of the indices both types of models, namely LVLP and HVLP, can be rejected with a confidence $70\%$ or higher.
-The LVLP semi-Markov binary regime switching GLP models fit significantly better to every index than its Markov counterpart.
+\noi The values of $\alpha$ show that for all indices, except I11 and I18, the proximity of the data to either LVLP or HVLP models, are more than 0.3.
+The LVLP semi-Markov binary regime switching MJD models fit significantly better to every index than its Markov counterpart (see Table \ref{Table2} for the comparison).